-In April, 1917, Americans were thrust into the middle of a brutal global war, only months after reelecting a president who campaigned on isolationism.
-Few in the county supported the war, but they served when they were called.
-The following year, 1918, brought perhaps the bloodiest months in our history.
-Then armistice, peace, and a global flu pandemic striking on an unseen scale.
-Residents in the Red River Valley responded with courage and patriotic sacrifice, fear and paranoia, activism and political repression.
+In April 1917, Americans were thrust into the middle of a brutal global war, only months after re-electing a president who campaigned on isolationism.
+Though few in Clay County, Minnesota, supported the war, they served when they were called, overseas and on the home front.
+The following year, 1918, brought some of the bloodiest months in our history — then armistice, peace, and a deadly flu pandemic striking on an unforeseen scale.
+Residents in the Red River Valley responded in many ways: with courage and sacrifice, fear and paranoia, peaceful activism and egregious repression.

 Focusing on the Irish-Catholic Masterson family of Barnesville and the Norwegian-NPLer Thortvedt family of Glyndon, War, Flu, and Fear frames WWI from a local perspective, exploring life in Clay County and the Red River Valley during perhaps their darkest days.